Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

-The Widely Applicable Information Criterion \citep[WAIC;][]{Watanabe2010} comparison yields $\Delta\mathrm{WAIC} = \mathrm{WAIC}_{\rm exp} - \mathrm{WAIC}_{\rm linear} = 5.5$: the linear model is preferred over the free-$r$ exponential.
-Since both models have $K = 2$ free parameters, the AIC and BIC penalties are identical, and the WAIC preference for the linear model reflects genuine differences in predictive accuracy.
-Together, the near-identical $R^2$ values and positive $\Delta\mathrm{WAIC}$ confirm the statistical statement of Kardashev's Conundrum: the data cannot distinguish between the two functional forms on the observed baseline, and of the two, the simpler linear model is marginally preferred.
+The Widely Applicable Information Criterion (WAIC; \citealp{Watanabe2010}) comparison yields $\Delta\mathrm{WAIC} = \mathrm{WAIC}_{\mathrm{exp}} - \mathrm{WAIC}_{\mathrm{linear}} = 5.5$.
+The standard error of this difference, however, is large: computed from the pointwise predictive densities, $\mathrm{SE}(\Delta\mathrm{WAIC})\approx18$, so the difference lies well within one standard error of zero ($\Delta\mathrm{WAIC}/\mathrm{SE}\approx0.3$).
+The slight numerical edge to the linear model is therefore not statistically significant: on the observed baseline the two functional forms are statistically indistinguishable.
+Both carry $K=2$ free parameters, so the AIC and BIC penalties are identical.
+Together, the near-identical $R^2$ values ($\Delta R^2<0.001$) and the consistency of $\Delta\mathrm{WAIC}$ with zero confirm the statistical statement of Kardashev's Conundrum: the data cannot distinguish between the two functional forms on the observed baseline, so the choice of which functional form to extrapolate is underdetermined by the fit --- yet the linear form, an entirely adequate description, implies a cosmologically absurd Type~II timescale (Eq.~\ref{eq:textrap}).